 Traditional network security solutions can’t keep up with the speed of digital transformation, distributed workforces, or increasingly sophisticated threat actors.
 All-or-nothing access controls, like VPNs, leave you vulnerable because users have overly privileged network access that increases your attack surface and overall risk.

-Considering Gartner predicts that 53% of the U.S. workforce will be remote in 2022, it’s time for an identity-centric, Zero Trust approach to defend against evolving cyberthreats.
+It’s time for an identity-centric, Zero Trust approach to defend against evolving cyberthreats.
 A software-defined perimeter reduces over-privileged access and third-party risk, safeguards DevOps without restrictions and secures access to critical workloads located on-premises, in the cloud, across hybrid IT ecosystems or even in those dusty—yet still utilized—mainframes.

 When examining the question “what is a software-defined perimeter?”, it’s important to understand how these types of network security solutions work.
 They’re built on three core pillars: